dr-robert-li/alexa_traffic_estimator/README.md

 ## Notes

-• Traffic estimates are rounded down to the nearest 1000

 • Invalid entries are skipped and reported during processing

 • Supports CSV, TXT, or any text file with consistent delimiters